PG&E Corporation [PCG] stock Downgrade by Wells Fargo analyst, price target now $13

 With the latest financial reports released by the company, PG&E Corporation posted 0.68/share EPS, while the average EPS was predicted by analysts to be reported at 0.67/share.
 When compared, the two values demonstrate that the company surpassed the estimates by a Surprise Factor of 1.50%.
 The progress of the company may be observed through the prism of EPS growth rate, while Wall Street analysts are focusing on predicting the 5-year EPS growth rate for PCG.
 When it comes to the mentioned value, analysts are expecting to see the 5-year EPS growth rate for PG&E Corporation go to 2.50%.

-There are presently around $17,133 million, or 71.20% of PCG stock, in the hands of institutional investors.
-The top three institutional holders of PCG stocks are: FMR LLC with ownership of 139,591,625, which is approximately 22.308% of the company’s market cap and around 24.17% of the total institutional ownership; VANGUARD GROUP INC, holding 122,237,864 shares of the stock with an approximate value of $1.5 billion in PCG stocks shares; and THIRD POINT LLC, currently with $1.04 billion in PCG stock with ownership of nearly New of the company’s market capitalization.
+There are presently around $15,885 million, or 71.50% of PCG stock, in the hands of institutional investors.
+The top three institutional holders of PCG stocks are: FMR LLC with ownership of 139,591,625, which is approximately 22.308% of the company’s market cap and around 24.17% of the total institutional ownership; VANGUARD GROUP INC, holding 122,237,864 shares of the stock with an approximate value of $1.39 billion in PCG stocks shares; and THIRD POINT LLC, currently with $964.01 million in PCG stock with ownership of nearly New of the company’s market capitalization.

 Get the hottest stocks to trade every day before the market opens 100% free.
 Click here now.